GothicKit/ZenKit/readme.md

 type-safe **VM for _Daedalus_ scripts** and supporting infrastructure like _Gothic II_ class definitions.
 Tools for inspecting and converting _ZenGin_ files can be found in [phoenix studio](https://github.com/lmichaelis/phoenix-studio).

-To get started, take a look in the [📖 Wiki](https://github.com/lmichaelis/phoenix/wiki).
+To get started, take a look in the [Reference Documentation](https://phoenix.lmichaelis.de/library/overview).
 Don't hesitate to open a discussion thread over in [Discussions](https://github.com/lmichaelis/phoenix/discussions) if you have a question or need help.
 Please open an issue for any bug you encounter!

 ## supported file formats
 Currently, the following file formats are supported.